Neural Attention Search Linear: Towards Adaptive Token-Level Hybrid Attention Models: Experiments

 We perform academic-scale pre-training tasks on the Fineweb-Edu dataset~\citep{lozhkov-24a} with \begin{enumerate*} \item[(i)] 380M parameters for 15B tokens.\footnote{The results of these smaller models are presented in the appendix~\ref{sec:res_small_models}.} \item[(ii)] 800M parameters for 50B tokens. \end{enumerate*} Models in both setups are trained with a context length of 4096.
 We compare \ourname{} with the following baselines: Gated Delta Net (GDN, 21 layers, 793M) ~\citep{yang-iclr25a}, Mamba2 (48 layers, 801M) ~\citep{dao-icml24a}, softmax attention transformers (24 layers, 778M)~\citep{vaswani-neurips17a} with Rope positional encoding~\citep{su-neurocomputing24a}.
 Additionally, we compare \ourname{} with the layer-wise GDN and transformer hybrid model (GDN Hybrid), where the ratio between the linear and non-linear model is 3:1 (5 transformer layers and 17 GDN layers, 802M) ~\citep{kimi-arxiv25b}.
 We use the implementation of all backbones from the flash-linear-attention library~\citep{yang-fla2024} and train the model with the flame package~\citep{zhang-flame25a}.
 For the \ourname{} backbone, we test two variations, the first variation only contains \ourname{} layers (\ourname{}, 21 layers, 794M) with Rope for the softmax attention opeartions, while for the second variation, we insert \ourname{} into the GDN layers, similar to the GDN-Hybrid architecture (\ourname{} Hybrid, 6 \ourname{} layers and 15 GDN layers,793M); however, we replace the GDN attention operations with \ourname{} operations and no positional encoding is applied to the softmax attention related values.
+We set the chunk size for all \ourname{} operations to $64$, matching the GDN implementation.

 The detailed model hyperparameters are listed in the appendix~\ref{sec:modelHPs}.
 All experiments are run on a cluster, where each node is equipped with 4 NVIDIA H100 PCIe GPUs with 80 GB of VRAM.
 We train the models with 4 or 8 GPUs, depending on the architecture scales~\footnote{The code to reproduce our result can be found under \url{https://github.com/automl/NeuralAttentionSearchLinear}}.